Ivan Baitello: Coaching career

 Baitello left Bota on 25 August 2013, after only eight matches, as the club was knocked out from the national league.
 Two days later, he was named at the helm of Oeste in the Série B.

 Baitello resigned from Oeste on 16 October 2013, and was named in charge of Atlético Sorocaba for the 2014 season.
 He left the latter club on 2 February of that year, and spent the entire season without coaching before taking over Capivariano on 28 October.

 On 6 August 2015, Baitello returned to Mirassol, as a football superintendent.
-He subsequently began to work as an assistant coach of the club from the 2020 season onwards, before being named interim manager on 3 March 2022, after the departure of Eduardo Baptista.
+He subsequently began to work as an assistant coach of the club from the 2020 season onwards, before being named interim head coach on 3 March 2022, after the departure of Eduardo Baptista.

+Baitello returned to his previous role after the arrival of Ricardo Catalá, and was again named interim on 21 February 2025, replacing Eduardo Barroca.